mnlipp/VM-Operator/runner.md

 # The Runner

 For most use cases, Qemu needs to be started and controlled by a another programm that manages the Qemu process.
-This programm is called runner in this context.
+This programm is called the runner in this context.

 The most prominent reason
 for this second program is that it allows a VM to be shutdown cleanly.
 Qemu handles